OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

    ![New App registration](images/aad-new-app-registration.png "width=500")

-4. Choose a **Name** like *Octopus Deploy*, select the correct **Supported account type**  for Single or Multi-Tenant, and enter a value for **Sign-On URL** like *https://octopus.example.com/api/users/authenticatedToken/AzureAD* Then click **Register**.
+4. Choose a **Name** like *Octopus Deploy*, select the correct **Supported account type**  for Single or Multi-Tenant, and enter a value for **Sign-On URL** like *https://octopus.example.com/api/users/authenticatedToken/AzureAD*.
+Then click **Register**.
- - The URL must be using HTTPS
+ -The URL must be using HTTPS
- - When users input their credentials, the value you specify for Name will appear at the top of the Azure authentication page.
+ -When users input their credentials, the value you specify for Name will appear at the top of the Azure authentication page.
- - The value you specify for Sign-On URL should be the URL to your Octopus Server.
+ -The value you specify for Sign-On URL should be the URL to your Octopus Server.
 This address is linked within your browser, so it only has to be resolvable on your network, not from the public Internet.
- - Include `/api/users/authenticatedToken/AzureAD` at the end of your Octopus URL
+ -Include `/api/users/authenticatedToken/AzureAD` at the end of your Octopus URL

  :::hint
  Please take care when adding this URL!
 They are **case-sensitive** and can be sensitive to trailing **slash** characters.
 You cannot use `HTTP` here, so you will need to use `https`.
-You will need to use an SSL certificate from a Certificate Authority, such as [LetsEncrypt](https://letsencrypt.org/) or [GoDaddy](https://godaddy.com and you can also do this by using Octopus Deploy [Let's Encrypt Integration](/docs/security/exposing-octopus/lets-encrypt-integration.md) or one from Active Directory Certificate Services.
+You will need to use an SSL certificate from a Certificate Authority, such as [LetsEncrypt](https://letsencrypt.org/) or [GoDaddy](https://godaddy.com) and you can also do this by using Octopus Deploy [Let's Encrypt Integration](/docs/security/exposing-octopus/lets-encrypt-integration.md) or one from Active Directory Certificate Services.
  :::

    ![Filling the App registration form](images/aad-new-app-registration-form.png "width=500")